git-courses-info/ultimate-git-course/README.md

 ### 6. Reverting Commits

+- The git revert command can be considered an 'undo' type command, however, it is not a traditional undo operation.
+Instead of removing the commit from the project history, it figures out how to invert the changes introduced by the commit and appends a new commit with the resulting inverse content.
+This prevents Git from losing history, which is important for the integrity of your revision history and for reliable collaboration.[pls read more...
+Git Revert](https://www.atlassian.com/git/tutorials/undoing-changes/git-revert#:~:text=Summary,in%20regards%20to%20losing%20work)
-- `git revert `should be used to undo changes on a public branch, and `git reset` should be reserved for undoing changes on a private branch.
-NOTE: After you change something while reverting, and then try to push, if some else made a commit, it will be rejected with a message like: `Updates were rejected because the tip of your current branch is behind its remote counterpart.`
+- `git revert `should be used to undo changes on a public branch, and `git reset` should be reserved for undoing changes on a private branch.[pls read more...
+Resetting, Checking Out & Reverting](https://www.atlassian.com/git/tutorials/resetting-checking-out-and-reverting)
+- NOTE: After you change something while reverting, and then try to push, if someone else made a commit, your push operation will be rejected with message: `Updates were rejected because the tip of your current branch is behind its remote counterpart.`
-- `git revert --no-commit`: Git is going to add the required changes to the staging area.
+- `git revert --no-commit`: By adding `--no-commit` git will figure out the changes that need to be undone, and add the required changes to the staging area.